Skip to content

 Homemade Puff Pastry Recipe

-Learn how to make this amazing homemade puff pastry recipe with delicious flaky layers of butter and dough for all your baking recipes.
-You will be blown away at just how easy this is to make.
+My Homemade Puff Pastry recipe creates delicious flaky layers of butter and dough using flour, cold butter, salt, and water.
+You will be blown away at how easy this is to make with my step by step instructions.

 folded sheet of homemade puff pastry